12 Best Project Management Software For Startup Companies

 Nifty Pricing:

-- Nifty offers a generous free forever plan with unlimited users and tasks.
+- Nifty offers a generous free forever plan with unlimited users.

-- The next tier is the Starter plan at $5/user/month with custom fields, guests, and time tracking.
+- Starter plan at $7/user/month with custom fields, guests, and time tracking.

-- The Business plan is $16/user/month with custom roles + permissions, team workloads, and Microsoft SSO and more.
+- Business plan is $16/user/month with custom domain, roles + permissions, workloads, Microsoft SSO, and more.

 Ready to kickstart your startup project management?

-Teamwork is a powerful and easy to use project management platform, which allows you to manage multiple complex tasks and projects in one centralized location.
-It is flexible and affordable with many pricing plans available.
+Teamwork is a powerful and easy-to-use project management platform that allows creative teams around you to manage multiple complex tasks and projects in one centralized location.
+It is flexible and affordable, with many pricing plans available.

 Teamwork users enjoy: